 The National Safety Council offers some safety tips specific to each of the following emergencies:

-When you face a weather-related emergency, try to stay informed through radio, TV or the Internet.
-In some cases, however, cable, electric and cell phone service can be knocked out, making communication nearly impossible.
+When you face a natural or man-made emergency, try to stay informed through radio, TV or the Internet.
+In some cases, however, cable, electric and cell phone service will be disabled, making communication nearly impossible.
 The National Safety Council recommends the following general precautions that apply to many disaster situations:

 - Be sure to store all important documents – birth certificates, insurance policies, etc. – in a fire-proof safe or safety deposit box